MarcusVeres/sass-converter/README.md

 In terminal, type:
 sh script.sh

-### Test Data
+### Testing

+In terminal, type
+sh test.sh

+Test files from sample-scss\* will be converted to sass in the sass folder.
-scss/ files taken from Ionic.io library
+\* Sample scss/ files taken from Ionic.io library